trailyunkel/agentkit-model_card.md/typescript/agentkit/README.md

 The `SolanaKeypairWalletProvider` is a wallet provider that uses the API [Solana web3.js](https://solana-labs.github.io/solana-web3.js/).

+NOTE: It is highly recommended to use a dedicated RPC provider.
+See [here](https://solana.com/rpc) for more info on Solana RPC infrastructure, and see [here](#rpc-url-configuration) for instructions on configuring `SolanaKeypairWalletProvider` with a custom RPC URL.

 #### Solana Network Configuration

 The `SolanaKeypairWalletProvider` can be configured to use a specific network by passing the `networkId` parameter to the `fromNetwork` method.
 The `networkId` is the ID of the Solana network you want to use.
 Valid values are `solana-mainnet`, `solana-devnet` and `solana-testnet`.